updated May 16, 2018

 This site records my journey.
 I hope my honesty is encouraging and helps break down some barriers that may prevent people from trying Waldorf methods.
 Because this is an ongoing site documenting my curriculum planning and ideas, some materials are more Waldorf-y than others.
 Please feel free to take what you like and leave the rest.

 I made some unconventional choices for our letters.
 I also taught them in pairs, using concepts and stories that went together.

 W = worm.
 U = underground.

 H = house.
 Y = yak.

 My blog posts from teaching this topic:

-Here were my planning notes in 2016, for the remaining letters after Y:
+Here were my planning notes from 2016, after my first tutoring student, for the remaining letters: